In this post, we will reveal and explain the Top 25 Disabled Veteran Benefits You Might Not Know About.

 Special Restorative Training and Special Vocational Training

-The VA may approve Special Restorative Training, if needed, to help the dependents of Chapter 35 benefit recipients to overcome or lessen the effects of a physical or mental disability so you can work toward your educational or training goal.
-Alternatively, the VA may approve Special Vocational Training to help dependents overcome a physical or mental disability.
+The VA may approve Special Restorative Training, if needed, to help the dependents of Chapter 35 benefit recipients to overcome or lessen the effects of a physical or mental disability so they can work toward their educational or training goals.
+Alternatively, the VA may approve Special Vocational Training to help eligible dependents with a physical or mental disability.

 CHAMPVA Health Insurance for Disabled Veterans